zaraamerr/zoo-website/README.md

 ----------
 ### Group Members:
 *	Zara Amer: Zara's love for wildlife and adventure inspired her to create the Safari Zoo, where visitors can embark on a virtual journey through the African savannah.
+Github username: zaraamerr
 *	Fatima Asif: Fatima's fascination with exotic animals led her to create the Jungle Zoo, a vibrant sanctuary filled with fascinating creatures from the heart of the jungle.
+Github username: fatimasif

 ----------
 ### Features